Booborowie

 Booborowie is a locality in South Australia.
 It is located 200 km north of Adelaide.
-At the 2016 census, the Booborowie district had a population of 218.

 Booborowie Station

 In 1843, Dr William James Browne and his brother Dr John Harris Browne took up the Booborowie run.
 In 1851 they purchased a crown lease of 153 square miles, and in 1853 the brothers purchased 46,978 acres of the lease.

 The Browne brothers established a merino stud and ran shorthorn cattle.
 They went on to purchase properties on the Adelaide Plains, at Mount Gambier, the Flinders Ranges, and the Eyre Peninsula, and were instrumental in establishing Katherine in the Northern Territory.
 This led to a large sheep and cattle drive, under the supervision of Alfred Giles, to leave South Australia in 1878.

 The northern portion of the station was sold to Henry Dutton and George Melrose in 1897.
 The remainder of the station was sold in 1910 and 1912 for closer settlement.